-Crude Oil price today: WTI price bullish, according to FXStreet data
+Crude oil price today: WTI price bullish, according to FXStreet data

 Editors’ Picks

-The EUR/USD pair posts modest gains to around 1.0450 during the Asian trading hours on Wednesday, bolstered by the weakening of the US Dollar.
-However, tariff concerns and tense Russia-Ukraine negotiations might boost the Greenback and cap the upside for the major pair.
+GBP/USD kicks off the new week on a positive note but remains below 1.2700 in the early European trading on Monday.
+Broad US Dollar weakness helps the pair regain ground but the upside appears capped as traders turn cautious ahead of speeches from several BoE policymakers.

-Gold price recovers early lost ground; holds steady near record high amid trade war fears
+Gold price consolidates near record high; trade war fears and weaker USD favor bulls

-Gold price attracts some dip-buying as trade war fears continue to underpin safe-haven assets.
-Fed rate cut bets keep the USD bulls on the defensive and further lend support to the XAU/USD.
-A positive risk tone might cap the commodity as traders await the release of the FOMC minutes.
+Gold price extends its sideways consolidative price move at the start of a new week and remains confined in a multi-day-old trading range through the early European session on Monday.
+However, gold sits near the all-time peak touched last week amid the uncertainty surrounding Trump's trade tariffs and their impact on the global economy.